expo/fyi/creating-google-service-account.md

 > You can configure separate Google Service Account Keys for Play Store Submissions and [sending Android Push notifications with FCM v1 protocol](/creating-google-service-account-fcmv1.md) or you can upload a single Google Service Account Key and use it for both use cases (provided that the correct authorizations are in place for that Service Account in Google Cloud Console).

-The steps for each use case are detailed below.

 To set up a Google Service Account Key for Play Store Submissions via `eas submit`, the following steps are required: